Project-READ-Literacy-Network/prln-website/content/tools-and-resources/practitioner-training-and-development/gsl-family-literacy/highlights/diverse-curriculum.md

 - Easily accessible online modules that you can complete at your own pace
 - Ongoing support from instructors
 - Adaptable content for anyone
+- Opportunities to implement and practice strategies

-- Become certified to run the GetSet Learn program or focus on individual modules that address your families needs
+Become certified to run the GetSet Learn program or focus on individual modules that address your families needs